(03) 9347 7100

 Parkville, VIC 3052

 Suite 9.1, Level 9, 89 Bridge Road,

 Richmond, VIC 3121

-The areas of endometrial tissue outside the uterus (the endometriotic lesions) respond to the ovarian hormones of the menstrual cycle in the same way as the endometrium inside the uterus.
-Like the endometrium in the womb, the lesions thicken and swell with blood in order to prepare for a possible pregnancy.
+The areas of endometrial-like tissue outside the uterus (the endometriotic lesions) respond to the ovarian hormones of the menstrual cycle in the same way as the endometrium inside the uterus.
+Like the endometrium in the womb, the lesions thicken and swell with blood in a monthly cycle.
 This swelling causes inflammation which in turn can be painful.

-It is not fully understood why some women develop endometriosis and others don't.
+It is not fully understood why some women develop endometriosis and others do not.
 There are several theories that explain the disease.
-The most accepted one is retrograde menstruation: when a woman is having her period, small amounts of menstrual blood flow backward through the Fallopian tubes into the abdominal cavity.
+The most accepted one is retrograde menstruation: when a woman is having her period, small amounts of menstrual blood flow backward through the fallopian tubes into the pelvic and abdominal cavities.
 This blood contains endometrial cells that shed during menstruation.
-Some of those cells attach and implant onto the pelvic and abdominal cavities.
+Some of the cells attach and implant onto the pelvic and abdominal cavities.
 They then start to grow and multiply developing into patches or nodules of endometriotic tissue.

 Endometriosis symptoms may vary and the severity of symptoms doesn't always correlate to the amount of disease found.